kingsimba/NodeJS-TypeScript-in-VS2019/README.md

  * It should be divided into many sub-projects.
  * Sub-projects have their own teams and can be compiled/published(as npm JS package) individually.
  * Can compile/test related-projects in a single window.

+I shall list the problems and related issue reports in the following sections.
+And hopefully, someone in Microsoft can hear my voice and make some progress.

 ## Multi-project Support